glotzerlab/signac-docs/docs/source/jobs.rst

 .. tip::

      Use the :py:meth:`Job.data.get` method to return ``None`` or another specified default value for missing values.
-This works exactly like with python's `built-in dictionaries <https://docs.python.org/3/library/stdtypes.html#dict.get>`_.
+This works exactly like with python's `built-in dictionaries      Use the :py:meth:`Job.data.get` method to return ``None`` or another specified default value for missing values.
+This works exactly like with python's built-in dictionaries (see :py:meth:`dict.get`).

 Accessing arrays
 ----------------